High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 Meat thermometer

-A meat thermometer helps you cook chicken to 165°F without drying it out.
-This is especially helpful when batch cooking several chicken thighs at once.
+A meat thermometer helps you cook chicken to exactly 165F without drying it out.
+This is especially helpful when batch cooking 4 to 5 chicken thighs at once, since individual thighs vary in thickness by 0.5 to 1 cm.

 Meal prep containers